Technologicat/unpythonic/doc/features.md

 But wait, doesn't Python evaluate all the arguments of `begin(...)` before the `begin` itself has a chance to run?
 Why doesn't the example print also *never reached*?
 This is because escapes are implemented using exceptions.
 Evaluating the ec call raises an exception, preventing any further elements from being evaluated.

-This usage is valid with named functions, too - `call_ec` is not only a decorator:
+This usage is valid with named functions, too, so strictly speaking, `call_ec` is not only a decorator:

 ```python
 def f(ec):